My story: November 11, 1999 -- If you've found this page you probably already know what

 and don't cheat.
 Give it a chance.

-and to Dr. McDougall at firstname.lastname@example.org.
+and you can contact Dr. McDougall at firstname.lastname@example.org.

 (I can only talk about my own experience and can't give medical